LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_KokkosDense.rst

 ================================

-The SUNMATRIX_KOKKOSDENSE :c:type:`SUNMatrix` implementation provides a data structure for dense and dense block-diagonal (batched) matrices using Kokkos :cite:p:`edwards2014kokkos,trott2022kokkos` and KokkosKernels :cite:p:`trott2021kokkos` to support variety backends including serial, OpenMP, CUDA, HIP, and SYCL.
+The SUNMATRIX_KOKKOSDENSE :c:type:`SUNMatrix` implementation provides a data structure for dense and dense batched (block-diagonal) matrices using Kokkos :cite:p:`edwards2014kokkos,trott2022kokkos` and KokkosKernels :cite:p:`trott2021kokkos` to support variety backends including serial, OpenMP, CUDA, HIP, and SYCL.
 Since Kokkos is a modern C++ library, the module is also